 - N7.
-The Planning and Compulsory Purchase Act1 requires a sustainability appraisal to be carried out on development plan documents in the UK.
+The Planning and Compulsory Purchase Act1 requires an SA to be carried out on development plan documents in the UK.
 Additionally, the Environmental Assessment of Plans and Programmes Regulations2 (SEA Regulations) require an SEA to be prepared for a wide range of plans and programmes, including development plan documents, to ensure that environmental issues are fully integrated and addressed during decision-making. - N8.
 SA is the process of informing and influencing the preparation of a local plan or development plan document to optimise its sustainability.
 SA considers the social, economic and environmental performance of the plan.
 The SA (and SEA) can help to ensure that proposals in the plan are appropriate given the reasonable alternatives.
-It can be used to test the evidence underpinning the plan and help to demonstrate how the tests
+It can be used to test the evidence underpinning the plan and help to demonstrate how the tests of soundness have been met.
+SA should be applied as an iterative process informing the plan throughout its development.